therealjumbo/setup_server/README.md

 # setup_server
-This repository includes all of my customizations to setup and run a SOHO server
+This repository includes all of my scripts to setup and run a simple server

 ## Supported OS's
 * Ubuntu Bionic Beaver 18.04